This is a popular dessert from Transylvania, known as German Peach Kuchen. It's made with peaches, custard, and a shortbread crust.

 Step 1.
 Preheat the oven, gather and weigh the ingredients.

+Step 2.
+Prepare the crust.
 Combine the butter, flour, baking powder, salt, and two tablespoons of sugar.
-Keep blending until the mixture has a texture similar to cornmeal.
+Blend until the mixture resembles cornmeal.

 Press this dough into an 8-inch round or square pan that isn't greased.
 Use your hands to form a consistent layer along the bottom and halfway up the sides of the pan.